signalfx/maestro-ng/README.md

 The environment is described using YAML.
 The format is still a bit in flux but the base has been set and should remain fairly stable.
-It is named and composed of three main sections: the _registries_ that define authentication credentials that might be needed to pull the Docker images for the defined _services_ from their registries, the _ships_, hosts that will execute the Docker containers, and the _services_, which define what service make up the environment, the dependencies between these services and the instances of each of these services that need to run.
+It is named and composed of three main mandatory sections: the _registries_ that define authentication credentials that might be needed to pull the Docker images for the defined _services_ from their registries, the _ships_, hosts that will execute the Docker containers, and the _services_, which define what service make up the environment, the dependencies between these services and the instances of each of these services that need to run.
 Here's the outline:

 ```yaml
 name: demo